linuxmint/linuxmint.github.io/reference/git/cinnamon-tutorials/xlet-information-subprocesses.md

   You can search the [Gjs docs](https://gjs-docs.gnome.org/) if there exists an appropriate library for you.
 For example, GLib provides functions for getting free/used disk space and the Soup lib can make HTTP(S) requests.

 - **Subprocesses**
-  If none of the above methods fullify your needs, you can call an arbitray command (binary or script) to get the information you need.
+  If none of the above methods fulfill your needs, you can call an arbitray command (binary or script) to get the information you need.
 But be careful with subprocesses, they can cause stuttering on the desktop if used improperly.
 Of course, you can use them to not only get information but to do any other useful work too, like starting background tasks or GUI applications.

 ### Reading file contents